 But before you take your trip to the Philippines, you need to see if you need a visa to enter the country.
-Lucky for you the visa policy of the Philippines is pretty lenient, and you may need one.
-In fact, many nationalities around the world can enter the country visa-free, but the stay durations differ depending on the nationality.
-They vary from 14 days to 59 days.
+Lucky for you, the visa policy of the Philippines is pretty lenient, so you may not need one.
+In fact, many nationalities around the world can enter the country visa-free, although the stay durations differ depending on the nationality.
+The range is 14 days to 59 days.
 At the same time, visas on arrival are also available for eligible nationalities.

 One thing that is worth mentioning is that all visa-exempt national can extend their stay with two months per extension, but the entire stay duration cannot exceed two years.
-Nationals who must apply for a tourist visa can also extend their stay, but only by 30 days per extension, and the total amount of time spent in the Philippines cannot exceed 6 months.
+Nationals who must apply for a tourist visa can also extend their stay, but only by 30 days per extension.
+The total amount of time spent in the Philippines cannot exceed 6 months.
 The latter category also needs a return or onward flight ticket.